thoughtbot/maintaining-open-source-projects/book/02-community.md

 channel always open, even when you can’t invest enough time in the project.
 It goes a long way into building a trusting community.

-There are many tools available to open source maintainers for communication, each fulfilling a different purpose:
+The following communication channels are available, each fulfilling a different
+purpose:

 * **Issue trackers** for concrete tasks that need to be done on the source, such as: tracking software bugs; documenting desired features; and making